morepath/reg/doc/usage.rst

      ...
   KeyError: ...

-Uh oh, that doesn't work!
+That doesn't work!
 There's nothing registered for the ``HtmlDocument`` class.

 We need to remember to also call ``register_size`` for ``HtmlDocument``.
 We can reuse ``document_size``: